WillWill56/keychron-k1se-rev-engi/rgb-optical-ansi/README.md

 # Keychron K1SE RGB Optical ANSI

 Extremely similar to Keychron K3.
-Very similar to
+Very similar to K4 as well, in terms of pins/wiring.

 Not yet finished or verified, use this information at your own risk.